bimdata/platform-old/README.md

+# This repository has been moved to https://github.com/bimdata/platform-next

 # BIMData Platform

 BIMData Platform is a web application to manage your project in the BIM ecosystem.
 You can manage your projects and your files in relation to your users.